interactiveaudiolab/penn/README.md

 # on your gpu
 batch_size = 2048

-# Select a checkpoint to use for inference
+# Select a checkpoint to use for inference.
+The default checkpoint will
+# download and use FCNF0++ pretrained on MDB-stem-synth and PTDB
 checkpoint = penn.DEFAULT_CHECKPOINT

 # Infer pitch and periodicity